6 Ways to Supercharge Your HR Job Search

 Use the research that you gather to form the basis of your job applications, aligning your experience and interests with that of the organisation that you’re applying to.

 Overhaul your CV

 Your CV and covering letter are one of the key elements that determines an employer’s impression of you.
 Get them right and you can position yourself as a leading candidate.
-Get them wrong and you can torpedo your chances of getting that coveted interview.

 Taking some time to examine your current CV setup and see what can be improved can really help to improve your overall success rate when it comes to apply for human resources-focused roles.